tsilva/curriculum-vitae/README.md

 - **Role:** Co Founder (Full-time)
 - **Location:** Porto, Portugal

 As a co-founder of Hive Solutions I was a Jack of all trades, as most startup founders are.
-At different times I was acted as a Software Engineer (my main role), Tech Lead, but also having to deal with sales and recruiting.
+At different times I was acted as a Software Engineer (my main role), Tech Lead, but also having to deal with sales and recruiting related tasks.

-We started by building a SaaS Retail POS system called [Frontdoor](#frontdoor), and later pivoted to software consulting where we developed a wide range of projects for many clients.
+We started with the main premise of building a SaaS Retail POS system called [Frontdoor](#frontdoor), which was built literally from scratch with most of the stack except Python being built internally.
+It was a technical success but a commercial failure.
+We later pivoted to software consulting where we developed a wide range of projects for many clients.

 - [Website](https://www.hive.pt/)
 - [Github](https://github.com/hivesolutions)